mitmul/chainer-cifar10/README.md

 It performs various data augmentation using [ChainerCV](https://github.com/chainer/chainercv).
 Provided operations are:

-- Random roating (using OpenCV or scikit-image)
+- Random rotating (using OpenCV or scikit-image)
 - Random lighting
 - Random LR-flipping
 - Random zomming (a.k.a. expansion)